jhc13/taggui/README.md

 `Prompt`: Instructions given to the captioning model.
 Prompt formats are handled automatically based on the selected model.
+You can use the following template variables to dynamically insert information about each image into the prompt:

+- `{tags}`: The tags of the image, separated by commas.
+- `{name}`: The file name of the image without the extension.
+- `{directory}` or `{folder}`: The name of the directory containing the image.

+An example prompt using a template variable could be `Describe the image using the following tags as context: {tags}`.
+With this prompt, `{tags}` would be replaced with the existing tags of each image before the prompt is sent to the model.

 `Start caption with`: Generated captions will start with this text.